nrademacher/next-starter/README.md

 Install dependencies with `yarn`, then `yarn dev` to start the dev server.
 Run `yarn build` to build (and type-check) a production build; serve it with `yarn start`.

-For further commands to interact with the various tooling, refer to the scripts in `package.json`.
+For further commands to interact with the additional tooling, refer to the scripts in `package.json`.